 It’s also possible to use fear to push an opponent further into his/her own group.
 The main reason to do this is to put someone in the middle of a large group for Epidemic, which can sometimes maximize the amount of people afflicted by conditions.

 This is the most under-appreciated condition in the game.
-In simple terms, it makes 50 percent of non-critical hits do half the damage.
-This can be a huge damage decrease depending on players.
-Even glass cannons usually only have around 50 percent critical hit chance, which means weakness reduces about half their attacks by 50 percent.
+In simple terms, it makes 50 percent of hits do half the damage.
+This massively reduces damage from power builds.

 Weakness also makes endurance, which is used to roll, recharge much slower, which can be a huge deal for securing a kill.